ReMeDi: Resources for Multi-domain, Multi-service, Medical Dialogues: The Dataset

-We crawled 2.6M medical $<$entity1, relation, entity2$>$ triplets from CMeKG2.0\footnote{\url{http://cmekg.pcl.ac.cn/}}, a Chinese medical knowledge base.
+We collect 95,408 natural multiple-turn conversations between doctors and patients from ChunYuYiSheng,\footnote{\url{https://www.chunyuyisheng.com/}} a Chinese online medical community.
+All information from the website is open to the public and has been processed with ethical considerations by the website, e.g., the sensitive information of patients, such as names, has been anonymized.
+To further ensure data privacy, we anonymize more potentially sensitive information, e.g., the name of doctors, the address of hospitals, etc. These raw dialogues constitute a large-scaled unlabeled dataset, called \OurResources{}-large.
+It covers 40 domains (e.g., pediatrics), 3 services (i.e., diagnosis, consultation, and treatment), 843 diseases (e.g., upper respiratory tract infection), and 5,228 medical entities.
+We crawled 2.6M medical $<$entity1, relation, entity2$>$ triplets from CMeKG2.0,\footnote{\url{http://cmekg.pcl.ac.cn/}} a Chinese medical knowledge base.
 For example, the triplet $<$paracetamol, indication, headache$>$ denotes paracetamol can relieve headache.
 The entities involve about 901 diseases, 920 drugs, 688 symptoms, and 200 diagnosis and treatment technologies.
-The number of relations is about 125.
+The number of relation types is 125.